-When people think of bracing their abs, usually it just involves the rectus abdominus, or your 6-pack muscle that runs down the front of your body.
-This is great if you’re getting ready to be punched in the gut, but it usually also involves some level of spinal flexion (think rounding your back), and decreased involvement of other spinal supporting muscles.
+When people think of bracing their abs, usually it just involves the rectus abdominus, AKA your 6-pack muscle, which runs down the front of your body.
+This is great if you’re getting ready to be punched in the gut, but it usually also involves some level of spinal flexion (think rounding your back) and decreased involvement of other spinal supporting muscles.

 Developing the strongest core possible involves using all of your muscles, not just the ones you think of when you look in the mirror.

 If you’re standing up holding a lot of weight during a deadlift, you need a lot more than your six-pack to protect your spine and prevent injury.

 Try this: sit up nice and tall wherever you are and put your hands on your lower back, one hand on either side of the spine and flat to the muscles beside it.

 Flex your abs and see what you feel under your hands.